knightsUCF/SpaceGame/design/design.md

+# What We Really Need is a Custom Art Style for the Astronaut and the Machines

+We need a singular art style that will really set apart the game, because that is key.
+Go for something like out of 70s 80s science fiction.
+Study a ton of science fiction covers and try to pick up on some shapes to draw.
+Draw a lot of different stuff to pick what is best for now.

+Especially some cool rovers, even ones inspired by Lego, with large tires.
+That would look cool in VR.
+Anything that is large and gives a sense of perspective, or accentuate the 3D aspect.

 # Rolling MVP On Itch

 We could have a rolling MVP on Itch where the game is in Beta or Alpha.
 1.2